-Where a decision has been made by the GAA to restrict or refuse the participation of an individual in any role in the Association following concerns that arose during the vetting process the individual may appeal to the Code of Best Practice/code of Conduct Appeals Panel at cwpappeals@gaa.ie within 7 days of the decision being made.
+Where a decision has been made by the GAA to restrict or refuse the participation of an individual in any role in the Association following concerns that arose during the vetting process the individual may appeal to the Code of Behaviour (Underage)/Code of Conduct Appeals Panel at cwappeals@gaa.ie within 7 days of the decision being made.
 Decisions made by statutory authorities in relation to vetting may not be appealed to the GAA.